rglyons/Server/README.md

 Models are defined through the Sequelize library and are located in *server/models*

-**sensor.js** defines the attributes and relationships of the Sensor model and Sensors Postgres table. **Note**: Each SlugSense device will be referred to as a *node*, and each node contains several *sensors*.
-However, the *sensor.js* file is a data representation of a *node*, not of the sensors on a node.
-Sorry for any confusion!
+**node.js** defines the attributes and relationships of the Node model and Nodes Postgres table.
+A node is a data representation of a single Slugsense device.

-**entry.js** defines the attributes and relationships of the Entry model and Entries Postgres table.
-An entry is simply a collection of the readings from all sensors on a node.
+**reading.js** defines the attributes and relationships of the Reading model and Readings Postgres table.
+A reading is simply a collection of the values from all sensors on a node.

 **user.js** defines the attributes and relationships of the User model and Users Postgres table.